tsekitsi/viszot/README.md

 1. In the terminal, `cd` to the directory `viszot-zotero-plugin/auto-install`.
 2. Run `python install.py` (you might need to install required packages by running `pip install -r requirements.txt` first).

+### 2) Installing the Google Chrome Extension
+In the Extensions managment view ("chrome://extensions/"), click "Load Unpacked" and select the "viszot-chrome-extension" directory when prompted.

 ## System Requirements
 - Zotero 5.* Standalone
 - Google Chrome 92.* browser